rdfostrich/article-jws2018-ostrich/content/storage.md

 This is generally done for main two reasons:
 1) to reduce storage space if triple components are stored multiple times;
 2) to simplify and optimize querying.
-As our storage approach essentially stores each triple five or ten times, a dictionary can definitely reduce storage space requirements.
+As our storage approach essentially stores each triple three or six times, a dictionary can definitely reduce storage space requirements.

 Each delta chain consists of two dictionaries, one for the snapshot and one for the deltas.